 What IT trends should you keep an eye out for in 2015 ?

 1) Focus on cyber security The past year has been a poor one for the field of data security.
+High-profile attacks on major targets have harmed consumer faith in the ability of companies to protect data, while almost every security-related software stack has suffered from major vulnerabilities across all platforms.
 David Gibson, vice president of Varonis Systems, believes that a major focus in the coming year will be on continuous monitoring and tightening access controls to help prevent another disastrous year for security.
 "With automated controls, organisations efficiently implement and maintain a least-privilege model, audit data access, spot abuse and identify stale data.
 Several of the data security standards are now emphasising monitoring because it’s a real-world defence.
 "In 2015, IT will be able to make an impact by putting stronger policies in place, requiring continuous monitoring and stricter access controls, which will help limit potential damage, better detect and stop unwanted activity, and make recovery from incidents faster and more effective."

 2) Mobility = computing everywhere While the trend of 2014 was to 'bring your own device' (BYOD), research suggests that 2015 will be the year where discrete mobile devices are replaced by the concept of pervasive computing.
 "Phones and wearable devices are now part of an expanded computing environment that includes such things as consumer electronics and connected screens in the workplace and public space," Gartner vice president and fellow David Cearly claimed in a recent report.
 "Increasingly, it's the overall environment that will need to adapt to the requirements of the mobile user.
 This will continue to raise significant management challenges for IT organisations as they lose control of user endpoint devices."
 The vision of "computing everywhere", Gartner predicts, will require a broader understanding of mobile users' needs in diverse contexts and environments, compared to the 2014 focus on devices alone.